huntfx/ftrack-query/README.md

 Calling `session.execute(stmt)` will return how many entities were deleted.

-A convenience method, `.options(remove_components=True)`, can be used when deleting a `Component`.

 ### where(_\*args, \*\*kwargs_)
 Filter what to update.

 ### options(_\*\*kwargs_)
-Additional flag added for `remove_components`.
-Enabling this will remove any `Component` entity from every `Location` containing it before it is deleted.
-Note that this prevents rollbacks so is not enabled by default.
+- `remove_components`: Remove any `Component` entity from every `Location` containing it before it is deleted.
+This is not enabled by default as it can't be rolled back.

 ## ftrack_query.attr